garthheff/CTF-Writeups/TryHackMe/Lookup.md

 ```

-# What is the root flag?
+## What is the root flag?

-That first flag was hard, lets hope this is not as bad,
+That first flag was hard, lets hope this flag is not as bad,

-does think have any sudo commands? yes look
+does think have any sudo commands? yes, /usr/bin/look

 ```
 think@lookup:~$ sudo -l